Kevin began training in 1973 aged 11 years.

 Fred has competed with the UKASKO's international squad, and is the Associations former Chief Referee.
 He has been a well respected Kumite and Kata Referee for the English Karate Governing Body (EKGB).

-All his Dan gradings were under Shihan Stanhope, including all his students.
-Julius was awarded 6th Dan by Shihan Stanhope in 20013, and has won top ten instructors award for several years.
+All his Dan gradings were under Hanshi Stanhope, including all his students.
+Julius was awarded 6th Dan by Hanshi Stanhope in 2013, and has won top ten instructors award for several years.

 Steve started training in 1972 under Master Tatso Suzuki in Wado Ryu at the Judd Street Dojo in London until leaving London in 1980.
 In 1980 he joined a Shotokan club in his home town High Wycombe and a another Wado club where he continues to train today.

 Gaining his 1st Dan in 1991 he took on full running of the South Bucks Karate Academy.
-He was awarded his 5th Dan by Shihan Stanhope in March 2012.
+He was awarded his 5th Dan by Hanshi Stanhope in March 2012.

 Steve is also a Level III Coach, Association Dan Grade Examiner and Association Regional Referee.